verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ### Review generated trait resources
 The processing of traits embedded with an `ApplicationConfiguration` results in the generation of trait resources.
 For example, an `IngressTrait` embedded within an `ApplicationConfiguration` will result in the generation of an `IngressTrait` resource.
-In turn the `IngressTrait` resource will be processed and result in the generation of related `Certificate`, `Gateway` and `VirtualService` resources.
+In turn the `IngressTrait` resource will be processed and result in the generation of related `Certificate`, `Gateway`, and `VirtualService` resources.

 If the expected trait resource, for example `IngressTrait` is missing review the `oam-kubernetes-runtime` logs.
-If the expected related resources, for example `Certificate`, `Gateway` and `VirtualService`, is missing review the `verrazzano-application-operator` logs.
+If the expected related resources, for example `Certificate`, `Gateway`, and `VirtualService`, is missing review the `verrazzano-application-operator` logs.

-The commands below are examples of checking for the resources related to an `IngressTrait`.
+The following commands are examples of checking for the resources related to an `IngressTrait`.
 ```shell
 $ kubectl get -n hello-helidon ingresstrait hello-helidon-ingress
 $ kubectl get -n istio-system Certificate hello-helidon-hello-helidon-appconf-cert